leondoes/productgrid/README.md

   - Infinite Scroll
   - Click on product, then back, should land in same spot
 - create PDP product details page
-- floating cart with #s, "addtocard" adds in there
-- drawer modal for cart
 - "enter checkout" from cart

 - with sub-menu